 iPhone X review

 It's ten years since the iPhone was first unveiled and Apple has marked the occasion with a new iPhone that doesn't just jump one generation, it jumps several.
-Apple has leapt straight from iPhone 7 (via the iPhone 8, reviewed here) all the way to iPhone 10 (yes, that's how you are supposed to say it), bypassing the iPhone 7s and leapfrogging the iPhone 9 altogether.
+Apple has leapt straight from iPhone 7 (via the iPhone 8, reviewed here) all the way to iPhone 10 (yes, that's how you are supposed to say it).

 Despite rumours of limited stock, the iPhone X is finally in stores.
 Thousands of people queued around blocks the world over to pick up the new Apple handset on launch day, in scenes we haven't seen for a few years.
 All Apple had to do to get so much attention was redesign the iPhone.